 What are the benefits of investing in Litecoin?

-With low block generation times, improved Graphic User Interface (GUI), and impressive trading potential, Litecoin is one of the top 10 cryptos (currently ranking 5th in terms of market cap) for a reason.
+With low block generation times, improved Graphic User Interface (GUI), and impressive trading potential, Litecoin is one of the top 20 cryptos (currently ranking 15th in terms of market cap) for a reason.

 That’s right!
 There are many reasons to invest in Litecoin, so let’s explore the factors that give LTC a competitive edge in the cryptocurrency sector.
-So here’s a quick look at the pros of investing in Litecoin.
+So, here’s a quick look at the pros of investing in Litecoin.

-Being an open-source system also gives flexibility to Litecoin to implement tech innovations, such as SegWit and the Lightning Network protocol to make transactions faster and more convenient.
+Being an open-source system also gives flexibility to Litecoin to implement tech innovations, such as SegWit and the Lightning Network protocol which make transactions faster and more convenient.

-✅ Litecoin is decentralised:
+✅ Litecoin Is Decentralised:

 Just like other cryptocurrencies, Litecoin is a peer-to-peer network and a decentralised alternative to fiat money, which means that users don’t have to rely on third parties, such as central banks or authorities.

-✅ Litecoin is fast:
+✅ Litecoin Is Fast:

-✅ Litecoin is scalable:
+✅ Litecoin Is Scalable:

 Another major advantage of Litecoin is its scalability.
 Litecoin can process 56 transactions per second.
 In comparison, Bitcoin can handle 7 transactions per second, while currently, Ethereum can process 15 transactions per second.

-✅ Low transactions fees:
+✅ Low Transactions Fees:

 Litecoin has relatively low transaction fees, especially when compared to other cryptocurrencies or traditional payment systems.
 This is a major factor that can make LTC adoption wider and smoother.

 “Think of it being two highways: Today, Bitcoin is packed full of cars and Litecoin is empty.
 Even with Bitcoin packed, the cars are not coming to use the Litecoin highway today because it’s not connected and it’s inconvenient (centralized exchanges and slow on-chain transfers) to go across.
 Lightning Network will build bridges over the highways.”

 Litecoin has an upper limit of 84 million coins, which is four times bigger than Bitcoin.
 This means that the risk of inflation is eliminated, while investors will have plenty to invest in.

 Compared to Bitcoin, however, Litecoin’s mining algorithm makes mining more energy-efficient and accessible to miners, which is also a major pro in environmental terms.

 “We went with Litecoin as the second asset class, after bitcoin, for our smart contract investing solution for 3 primary reasons: 1.
 Commitment to Bitcoin compatibility: core roadmap, p2sh support, lightning support, etc; 2.
 Slightly better scalability than bitcoin in short term (block size and block times); 3.
-Mining fees which are primarily a function of #2 although this is more of a short term benefit as mining fees would likely sky rocket if we’re successful anyway.”
+Mining fees which are primarily a function of #2 although this is more of a short term benefit as mining fees would likely skyrocket if we’re successful anyway”.

-On top of that, because of its lower price compared to other top coins - with almost zero transaction fees and lower volatility levels - LTC is an attractive option for beginners looking to invest in the cryptocurrency sector.
+On top of that, because of its lower price in comparison to other top coins - with almost zero transaction fees and lower volatility levels - LTC is an attractive option for beginners looking to invest in the cryptocurrency sector.

 Cons of Investing in Litecoin